 - New York

 - Washington D.C.

 - West Virginia

-If your store is located in Canada or in any of the listed states, then your subscription will be charged applicable taxes (HST/PST/GST or State/County/Municipal).
-If your store is located outside of Canada or the states where Shopify has a presence, then taxes are not applied to your subscription charge.
+If your store is located in Canada or in any of the listed states or districts, then your subscription will be charged applicable taxes (HST/PST/GST or State/County/Municipal).
+If your store is located outside of Canada or the states and districts where Shopify has a presence, then taxes are not applied to your subscription charge.

 You can see the taxes on a separate line in your invoice: